 One of the first Psygnosis titles that i remember yet i do not remember if i liked it, most likely not as i am sure i would have been able to explain it all better.

-Best thing about it must be the poster and the t-shirt i guess.
+The best thing about it must be the poster and the t-shirt i guess.

 If you are gonna try this game for the first time anytime soon then be sure to check the manual first as this game is very hard to understand.